Perfect and deliciously tasty Cabernet Sauvignon at Domaine de Chevalier. October 2019

 Croix de Labrie

-I arrived late afternoon amid workers celebrations of finished harvest, Gerbaude, and had a very quick tasting of 2017s, which were in bottle since June.
+I arrived late afternoon amid workers celebrations of finished harvest, Gerbaude, and had a very quick tasting of 2017s, which were in the bottle since June.

 Quinault L'Enclos was strong, spicy, meaty, good complexity and balance, persistent finish.
 90p.